bjornarneson/elmensemble/_posts/events/2014-02-02-presentation-vespers.md

 date: '2014-02-02 16:30'
 ---

-The Christ Church Choir with friends from the Elm Ensemble perform J.S.
-Bach’s **Cantata 161** under the direction of Paul Boehnke, Bach Society of Minnesota.
+The Christ Church Choir with friends from the Elm Ensemble perform J. S. Bach’s **Cantata 161** under the direction of Paul Boehnke, Bach Society of Minnesota.
 Freewill offering.